MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

 #### Settings

 - **Certificate file**: change the server authentication certificate for the CMG.
 This option is useful when updating the certificate before it expires.

   > [!NOTE]
-> When renewing the server authentication certificate for the CMG, the FQDN specified for the certificate's Common Name is case-sensitive.
-For example, if the certificate currently in use has a CN of `https://contoso-cmg.contoso.com`, the new certificate must also have a CN of `https://contoso-cmg.contoso.com` as `https://CONTOSO-CMG.CONTOSO.COM` will not be accepted.
+  > When you renew the server authentication certificate for the CMG, the FQDN specified for the certificate's Common Name (CN) is case-sensitive.
+For example, if the certificate currently in use has a CN of `https://contoso-cmg.contoso.com`, create the new certificate with the same lowercase CN.
+The wizard won't accept a certificate with the CN `https://CONTOSO-CMG.CONTOSO.COM`.

 - **VM Instance**: change the number of virtual machines that the service uses in Azure.
 This setting allows you to dynamically scale the service up or down based on usage or cost considerations.